funxiun/viewplan/README.md

 ### Future Work

-* Comets are identified as planetoids.
-Have to fix that.
 * Add other Deep Sky catalogues (Melotte, Caldwell, Abell etc.)
 * Moon phase (percentage luminated).
 Also rise, transit & set to be shown.
 * Display Civil, Nautical & Astromomical twilight